ReDI-School/intro-java/lesson4/index.md

 ## Input

-In the next steps we will focus on the input and processing parts.

-To make our programs more interactive we will now learn how to read some keyboard input from the user.
+In this chapter we focus on the input and processing parts of a program.
+To make our programs more interactive we will first learn how to read keyboard input from the user, presented in section [Scanner](scanner.md).

-How to read input from the user is presented in chapter [Scanner](scanner.md).

 ## Decision Statements

 Depending on the users' input the program can behave differently.
-This is a major point in programming.
+This is a major concept in programming.
 This input dependent behaviour is called control flow.

-In the [following sections](decision.md) we will mainly present the options which we can use to implement control flow / behaviour of our program.

-This session focuses on decision statements!
-Decision statements are tightly connected to boolean expressions (see 3 - Operators -> Exercise 2: Operators on boolean types).
-This means that we can tell our program that some code shall or shall not be executed if a boolean expression is true.
+In the section [Decision Statements](decision.md) we learn how to write code that dynamically reacts to user input.
+This session focuses on decision statements, which are closely linked to boolean expressions
+(see 3 - Operators -> Exercise 2: Operators on boolean types).
+For example, we can tell our program that parts of the code shall only be executed if a boolean expression is true.

 Example: if the shopping cart is empty, print "There are no items in your shopping cart!"